Wave of Anti-Semitic Hate Crimes Shock Diverse Maryland Community, Medium, May 7, 2017

 This mock district court opinion rules on the merits of whether a state law banning abortions after 20 weeks violates a woman’s right to privacy and the undue burden standard.

 Constitutional Law II — Mock Supreme Court Opinion (Religious Freedom and LGBTQ Rights)

 This mock Supreme Court opinion rules on the merits of Masterpiece Cakeshop v.
 Colorado Civil Rights Commission on whether plaintiffs have a right under the Free Exercise Clause of the First Amendment to refuse to bake a cake for a same-sex couple.

-Atheists’ Rights in Child Custody Disputes — Legal Memo
+Legal Memo on Atheists’ Rights in Child Custody Disputes

 This legal memorandum analyzes state child custody cases involving atheist parents under the First Amendment’s command for government neutrality toward religion.

 Policy Sheet: Mind the Gap: Legislating Salary Transparency to Address Gender Pay Disparity in Virginia

-This policy sheet, co-authored with my policy group at the 2018 Truman Scholar Leadership Week, proposes pay transparency as a solution to addressing the gender pay gap in Virginia.
+This policy sheet, co-authored with my policy group at the 2018 Truman Scholar Leadership Week, proposes pay transparency as a solution for addressing the gender pay gap in Virginia.

 Policy Proposal: Critical Need for a Right to Counsel for Indigent Alabama Tenants

-This policy proposal, written for my application to the 2018 Truman Scholarship, proposes a civil right to counsel for indigent Alabama tenants facing eviction.
+This policy proposal, written for my application for the 2018 Truman Scholarship, proposes a civil right to counsel for indigent Alabama tenants facing eviction.